anandzol/TutorMe/README.md

 npm

 Disclaimer:
 The db credentials are hard coded into the backend code.
-It is currently hosted on a free mongodb atlas instance An admin user (with pre-booked session) is available with following credentials: email: admin@test.com password:password
+It is currently hosted on a free mongodb atlas instance.

+An admin user (with pre-booked session) is available with following credentials: email: admin@test.com password:password

 To run the web app: